rTasnia/Flood-Sumo-Interoperabilty/README.md

 Accessing the StoryMap: I started by visiting the ArcGIS StoryMap page, which provided detailed insights and resources on flood mapping using HAND data.

-Setting Location: I navigated the interactive maps available on the StoryMap to focus on my region of interest.
-By setting the location, I could view relevant data and ensure I was downloading the correct dataset for my specific area.
+Setting Location: Navigate the interactive maps available on StoryMap to focus on the region of interest.
+By setting the location, one can view relevant data and ensure downloading the correct dataset for the specific area.

 Link: https://storymaps.arcgis.com/stories/fcd5cba6104645349f59e504042bacd6

 Downloading the Data: On the ASF DAAC Vertex platform, I entered my location details to search for and download HAND data in TIFF format.
 This data was used in my project for analyzing flood-prone areas.